 ESET Mobile Security and Antivirus (Opens New Window) is a free solution that has excellent reviews.

-This CSO article (Opens New Window) also describes different types of malware and how to recognise them.
+This CSO article (Opens New Window) also describes different types of malware and how to recognize them.
 Excellent read.

 Finally, I would suggest you take a look at some malware articles in the site archive (Opens New Window).
 Although the articles are not maintained, they are focused on the setup and configuration of some top antivirus provider products.
 I find that although products evolve and improve, the fundamentals of how they should be set up and used do not change all that significantly.